FAQS

 What level are the hiking routes?

-PLEASE NOTE: children under 9 years old and adults over 69 years old are not admitted, as the insurance does not cover any possible injuries you may suffer.
+PLEASE NOTE: participants under the age of 9 or over the age of 69 are not permitted, as the insurance does not cover any injuries you may sustain.

 Is transport included?

 Of course!
-We have a private air-conditioned minivan with capacity for up to 6 passengers.
+We have a premium, air-conditioned van that can accommodate up to 8 passengers.

-However, because some routes and itineraries are circular (designed to start and end at the same meeting point), feel free to join us on your own in your rental car, by bus or by taxi.
+Furthermore, as some routes and itineraries are circular (designed to start and end at the same meeting point), you can also choose to make your own way there in a rent car, by bus or by taxi.

 What is included in the price?